Is contract engineering right for you? Join our talent pool

-The Australian Bureau of Statistics estimates that up to 20 per cent of the workforce is now engaged in non-traditional work arrangements with professionals operating as independent contractors or consultants among the fastest growing group.
+The Australian Bureau of Statistics reports that a growing proportion of the workforce is now engaged in non-traditional work arrangements with professionals operating as independent contractors or consultants among the fastest growing group.
 And contract project engineers are certainly no exception.

 What you need to know about being a contract project engineer